CristianDavid1291/CopilotSeleniumAutomation/README.md

    ```

 3. **Run the tests**:
-   You can run the tests using a testing framework like Mocha or Jest.
-For example, if using Mocha:
+   You can run the tests using Mocha:
    ```
-   npx mocha src/tests/*.test.js
+   npx mocha tests/*.test.js
    ```

 ## Usage